Editorial by Industrial Quick Search

 Monel

-• Kitchen sinks, doorknobs, and decorative screens
+• Kitchen sinks, doorknobs, designer and architectural screens

-• Monel 400 contains 63% nickel, 28-34% copper, 2.5% iron, 2% manganese and trace amounts of sulfur, carbon, and silicon.
+• Monel 400 contains 63% nickel, 28-34% copper, 2.5% iron, 2% manganese, and traces of sulfur, carbon, and silicon.
+It is the most versatile Monel grade, offering broad corrosion resistance and mechanical properties.

 Nichrome Alloy